Laser Eye Surgery

 - RLE (Refractive lens exchange).
 Also known as PreLex (presbyopic lens exchange), RLE is a good treatment option for patients over the age of 50 with higher prescriptions, or who have cataracts in addition to refractive errors.
 It involves removing the crystalline lens within the eye and implanting an artificial intraocular lens (IOL).

 If you would like to book a consultation with Mr Barsam to discuss the different types of laser eye surgery, don’t hesitate to contact us to make an appointment.

 Laser eye surgery is a permanent procedure as the cornea is reshaped by the laser, correcting your vision so you will no longer need to rely on glasses or contact lenses.
 However, vision changes are normal as you age, and this is no different even if you have had laser eye surgery.
 Some of us will need to wear reading glasses for close work, or some people develop cataracts as they age.

 Allon Barsam in London

-Mr Barsam operates at the European Centre of Excellence, Focus Clinic located on Wimpole Street, which is in the world-renowned Harley Street medical district.
+Mr Barsam operates at the European Centre of Excellence, located on New Cavendish Street, which is in the world-renowned Harley Street medical district.
 The clinic is ideal for patients with visual impairments because it is solely for lens-based and laser eye surgery.

 Wellington Platinum Medical Centre